-- 536. Given the current geo-economic challenges, it is important to define common strategic goals within the European Union and together with Western partners which take account of the changing circumstances.
+- strategic goals within the European Union and together with Western partners which take account of the changing circumstances.
 Since 2021, the European Union has therefore been pursuing its goal of acting as openly as possible and as autonomously as necessary.
 Following the principle of Open Strategic Autonomy as a guideline (Open Strategic Autonomy; European Commission, 2021f), the EU aims to strengthen multilateralism by consistently cooperating with its partners but reserves the right to contest unfair trade practices (European Commission, 2021g, 2021f).

-ITEM 538 In doing so, it recognises the benefits of the international division of labour as well as the economic and political risks that could arise from compartmentalisation.
-ITEMS 474 AND 507 - 537.
-When cooperating with old and new partners, the interests of all parties should be taken into account and all parties should be treated as equals (Nem Singh, 2021).
+JITEM 538 In doing so, it recognises the benefits of the international division of labour as well as the economic and political risks that could arise from compartmentalisation.

+JITEMS 474 AND 507 - be taken into account and all parties should be treated as equals (Nem Singh, 2021).
 This means offering appropriate cooperation terms to smaller, less developed countries.
 It should also be remembered that many nations do not regard the Western democratic system as a role model.
-S CHART 151 S ITEM 501 European financial assets and offers should take these systemic and cultural differences into account. - 538.
-At the same time, this implies being able to push back against major systemic rivals by using the appropriate instruments and not making oneself vulnerable to blackmail as a result of unilateral dependencies.
+UCHART 151 UITEM 501 European financial assets and offers should take these systemic and cultural differences into account. - vals by using the appropriate instruments and not making oneself vulnerable to blackmail as a result of unilateral dependencies.
 In recent years, therefore, there has been a growing body of opinion that trade policy instruments should be used more to achieve foreign policy goals (Kamin et al., 2021).
 Europe's trade defence instruments might thus not only guarantee fair competition but also, if used carefully, could be used as a means of exerting pressure in the event of a breach of international rules.

-Supplementing the regulation against distortions in the internal market caused by subsidies from third countries > ITEM 499 the instrument against economic coercion by third countries proposed by the European Commission in December 2021 is a step in the right direction.
+Supplementing the regulation against distortions in the internal market caused by subsidies from third countries it is intermed against economic coercion by third countries proposed by the European Commission in December 2021 is a step in the right direction.
 Following the failed attempt at de-escalation through dialogue, this explicitly stipulates coercive measures and trade defence instruments such as tariffs and restrictions on countries' access to the EU's internal market (European Commission, 2021h).